 Aurora is a member of FLENJ, ACTFL, AATSP, and serves on the executive board of the Philadelphia Area Spanish Educators (PASE).

-This is Aurora’s second year in the FLENJ Mentoring Fellowship.
+This is Aurora’s third year in the FLENJ Mentoring Fellowship.

 |Ching-Lien Chang||Mentee||Ching-Lien Chang: I am a Middle School and High School Mandarin teacher in Highland Park School District in NJ.
 Prior to this, I taught at Whitehouse Preparatory School for kids aged 2.5 to 5 years old and elementary-aged students in grades K to 4th.
 I also taught Mandarin at The Princeton Chinese Language School to CSL3 students for 3 years.